Prefailles Surf Stats

 All swells

-The graph shows the variation of swells directed at Prefailles through an average June.
-It is based on 3506 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind or surf right at the coast so we have chosen the best grid node based on what we know about Prefailles.
-In the case of Prefailles, the best grid node is 26 km away (16 miles).
-The rose diagram shows the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but without direction information.
-Five colours illustrate increasing wave sizes.
-Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
-These occurred only 11% of the time.
-Green and yellow represent increasing swell sizes and red represents the biggest swells, greater than >3m (>10ft).
-In each graph, the area of any colour is proportional to how often that size swell happens.
-The diagram indicates that the dominant swell direction, shown by the largest spokes, was W, whereas the the prevailing wind blows from the NW.
-Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Prefailles and offshore.
-We group these with the no surf category of the bar chart.
+The rose diagram shows the variation of swells directed at Prefailles through a typical July, based on 3720 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coast so we have chosen the optimum grid node based on what we know about Prefailles, and at Prefailles the best grid node is 26 km away (16 miles).
+The rose diagram illustrates the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing but lacks direction information.
+Five colours show increasing wave sizes.
+The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
+These were forecast only 9% of the time.
+Green and yellow represent increasing swell sizes and red represents biggest swells greater than >3m (>10ft).
+In both graphs, the area of any colour is proportional to how often that size swell was forecast.
+The diagram indicates that the most common swell direction, shown by the biggest spokes, was W, whereas the the prevailing wind blows from the WNW.
+Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Prefailles and out to sea.
+We lump these in with the no surf category of the bar chart.
 To avoid confusion we don't show these in the rose graph.
-Because wind determines whether or not waves are surfable at Prefailles, you can load a different image that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
-In a typical June, swells large enough to cause good for surfing waves at Prefailles run for about 89% of the time.
+Because wind determines whether or not waves are good for surfing at Prefailles, you can select a similar diagram that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
+Over an average July, swells large enough to cause clean enough to surf waves at Prefailles run for about 91% of the time.